PURPOSE OF THIS POLICY

 The Vice President for External Relations will be responsible for administering this policy.

 The Social Media Policy Staff has been established to provide input and assist in University outreach and training on this policy and best practices.
 The Social Media Policy Staff will manage the day-to-day application process and update the https://socialmedia.colostate.edu/ web page and account directory as needed.

 Administrators may contact CSU's Social Media Policy Staff at any time for consultation.

 The following requirements apply to all University Social Media accounts:

-- All applicants for officially-recognized social media accounts are required to submit the profile image/avatar of each account as part of the application process to ensure that CSU's branding standards set forth in the Communicator's Toolbox are upheld.
+- All applicants for officially-recognized social media accounts are required to submit the profile image/avatar of each account as part of the application process to ensure that CSU's branding standards set forth in Our Brand are upheld.